cabalmail/cabal-infra/docs/aws.md

-# Recommended Steps for Setting Up an AWS Account
+# Recommended Steps for Setting Up an Amazon Web Services Account

-You must [sign up for an AWS account](https://portal.aws.amazon.com/billing/signup#/start).
+You must [sign up for an Amazon Web Services account](https://portal.aws.amazon.com/billing/signup#/start).
 You may use an existing account, but I recommend creating a dedicated account for this workload.

 After signing up, perform the following steps: